devops-ontap/cisco-fso-labs/lab-tasks/appdynamics/appd-api/docs/appd-api-docs.md

 * We will then use the API to cull telemetry data and write it to a Mongo Database, so that we can DataLake our telemetry and if we so desire, dedup it and create so AI style actions that do work based on a set of criteria

+* Both the Thousand Eyes and App Dynamics use Mongo as a backend database.
+* We will be using API calls to send data from the FSO telemetry to Mongo so we can then query this data to apply artificial intelligence actions based off a specific set up events

 HANDY Links:
 =========